Advanced

 Query the index with entries(index: { name: CUSTOM, custom: { name: "feed" } }, ...) to power a customer-facing feed that ignores internal bookkeeping noise.

-You now have a full lifecycle: create layered tran codes, post an authorization, void and capture, utilize a workflow to ensure a single transaction effective for an id, and present a tidy history.
+You now have a full lifecycle: create layered tran codes, post an authorization, void and capture, utilize workflows to maintain or automatically end a transaction lifecycle, and present a tidy history.
 Explore extending the workflow with additional states (for partial captures or declines) and add monitoring that alerts whenever a void happens outside of an expected settlement window.

 Previous